AlliteratedGames/cannibal-contagion-rpg/CannibalContagionRPG.md

 ## Conflicts, Threats, and Adversity

 One of the most important jobs of the CiC is to provide challenges and obstacles for the players to overcome – in this game and many others, we call these challenges and obstacles **conflicts**.
-The ***Cannibal Contagion*** mechanics provide two major tools for you to bring in mechanical conflicts: **<span style="font-variant:small-caps;">Threats</span>** and the **<span style="font-variant:small-caps;">Adversity Pool</span>**.
-In ***Cannibal Contagion***, any force that actively works against the Survivors is called a Threat, including zombie hordes, plant-creatures, rioting looters, trigger-happy soldiers and more.
+The Cannibal Contagion mechanics provide two major tools for you to bring in mechanical conflicts: ***Threats*** and the ***Adversity Pool***.
+In Cannibal Contagion, any force that actively works against the Survivors is called a Threat, including zombie hordes, plant-creatures, rioting looters, trigger-happy soldiers and more.
 In order to introduce these Threats into a scene, the CiC uses a fluctuating pile of tokens called the Adversity Pool, spending tokens to purchase the presence of these menaces into the game.
 These two systems work hand-in-hand to help you provide constant and engaging challenges for your groups of players to encounter.
 Whether they can survive these challenges, however, is up to them.

 ### The Adversity Tokens

 The CiC has a collective Adversity Pool with which to challenge their players.
 This pool of tokens gives them the power to forcefully insert danger into the lives of the Survivors by inserting Threats into a scene, among other things.
 The Adversity Pool increases by a pre-set amount determined at the beginning of the game (the Threat Factor).
 As the scenes go by and the Showdowns are played, this pool of tokens will fluctuate wildly, gaining and losing tokens frequently.
 The current size of the CiC’s Adversity Pool can serve as an effective tool for foreshadowing, allowing them to guess just how much potential pain might be sent their way in the not-too-distant future.

 During a game session, the pool is most often used to introduce new Threats.
 It can also function as CGP points for the Threats, allowing the CiC to spend a token in the same ways a Survivor would gain a point of CGP, with no Negotiation required.
-See below for a full list of the various Adversity token uses in ***Cannibal Contagion***:
+See below for a full list of the various Adversity token uses in Cannibal Contagion:

 * Use to purchase new Threats and bring them into the scene.
 The costs vary depending upon the Threat’s Role.
 * Use a token to re-introduce a *previously-introduced but undefeated* Threat from an earlier scene.
 * Increase the Threat Score of an introduced Threat on a one-for-one basis.
 This can only be done at immediately after the Threat has been introduced *or* when the Threat is re-introduced into a later scene.
-* Use a token to active a **<span style="font-variant:small-caps;">Panic Button</span>**.
+* Use a token to active a ***Panic Button***.
 See the Mad Half section (see page 104) for more details
 * Use to draw bonus cards for any in-scene Threat with a purchased Threat score.
 * Use a token to attempt a soak check when a Threat is hit with Hurtin’.
-This is handled as a standard Quickie, but uses the Threat’s Hand Size (determined by Role) in place of **<span style="font-variant:small-caps;">Grit</span>**.
+This is handled as a standard Quickie, but uses the Threat’s Hand Size (determined by Role) in place of ***Grit***.
 Don’t forget this!
 If the Survivors are beating your Threats down too easily, make some soak checks!
 * Use to take away a Survivor’s Gear between scenes.
 Do this *after* they have spent their tokens to purchase new Gear.
 The cost is 1 Adversity Token per Gear, and 2 per custom weapon.

 When initially setting up a game, determine the session’s Threat Factor.
 This number sets the amount by which the CiC’s Adversity Pool (see below) increases at the end of every scene.
 The CiC starts the game with an Adversity Pool set by the numerical value of a random card draw, and she can increase it in-game using the following methods: